ujados/json-schema-validator/README.md

    Notes:

-   The Windows executable is located in the json-schema-validator\JsonValidator\JsonValidator.exe.
+   The Windows executable is located in the json-schema-validator\JsonValidator\JsonValidator.zip.
+JsonValidator.exe.
-   For other platforms, or if you prefer, you can still run the application directly from the command line using the .jar file.
+   For other platforms, or if you prefer, you can still run the application directly.

 ## Usage
 #### GUI Mode